florenttaralle/YAVAT/readme.md

 - Timeseries : You can select any data column with int or float type to be imported as a new Timeseries.
 - Timeline Single : You can select any data column with number of distinct y-values <= 10 to be imported as a single new Timeline.
 Any continuous data chunks are grouped in a single Event.
 The YValue is used as Event's label.
 - Timeline Multi : You can select any data column with number of distinct y-values <= 10 to be imported as multiple Timelines.
 One timeline is created for each distinct y-value.
 Timeline's name is "COLUMN_NAME - Y_VALUE".
 Any continuous data chunks are grouped in a single Event and added to the corresponding named timeline.

+# About Event Color Hierarchy

+Event color is specified in that order

+1. A color is set for this particular event (in event edition dialog).
+2. A color is set for this label on this timeline (in event edition dialog).
+3. A color is set for the timeline (in the timeline edition dialog).

 # Contributing